 Scientists have studied the California tiger salamander at Stanford and in its vicinity for more than 60 years.
 Early work focused on local distribution and factors associated with migrations.
 Recent work has been centered on conservation planning for the salamanders.
 This work, which started in the early 1990s, has involved many Stanford-affiliated workers and researchers, including undergraduates, graduate students, post-doctoral fellows, research associates, and hired consultants and experts.
 Work by non-Stanford scientists on the Lagunita population has also been conducted on a sporadic basis.

 In the fall of 2003, following two years of consultation and permitting by U.S. Fish and Wildlife Service, California Department of Fish and Game, California Regional Water Quality Control Board, U.S. Army Corps of Engineers and Santa Clara County, the two remaining ponds were reconstructed and enlarged and six additional ponds were built.
-In 2006, California tiger salamanders reproduced in two of the ponds.
-In addition, Stanford installed three amphibian tunnels under Junipero Serra Boulevard, to allow migration between Lagunita and the lower foothills.
+In 2016, California tiger salamanders reproduced in 5 of the 8 ponds.

 References (PDF, 36 KB)

 Click here to view images of the California tiger salamander.